gvieralopez/homedumper/README.md

             ...
 ```

-Note that all folder names inside `boxes` folder correspond to the original boxes names in
+Note that all subfolder names inside `boxes` folder correspond to the original
-the video.
+image names in the `frame` folder.
+Inside each subfolder there will be a
+`title.txt` file with the name of the box in the original Pokemon Home box and
+30 `.png` files with the thumbnails of every Pokémon in the box.

 ### 2.4 Matching the extracted thumbnails with actual Pokémon data